cppforlife/checkman/README.md

 # Todos

-* Custom run intervals for individual checks
 * Audit CPU/memory usage
+* Run only single instance of the app
 * Indicate when check info was last updated
-* Run only single instance of the app

 # Thanks to